 Food is cooled in the fridge and kept frozen in the freezer as heat is removed from inside each compartment.
 The liquid is changed to a gas and then back to a liquid and back to a gas before it completes its journey and becomes a liquid again, cycling through to repeat the process over and over.
 This is the crazy process by which your perishables are preserved.
 Most refrigerators have a compressor, two sets of coils, and two separate fans to remove heat and transfer cold air throughout the refrigerator compartments.

 The process of replacing the heat with ice-cold air from your appliance begins with what is called a sealed system which was discussed in our opening paragraph.

-The compressor changes the liquid refrigerant to a gas and sends it to the condenser coils.
+The compressor begins to compress the refrigerant and sends it to the condenser coils.

-The condenser coils convert the gas into a hot liquid making these coils hot to the touch.
+The condenser coils further compresses the gas into a hot liquid making these coils hot to the touch.
 As the liquid passes through the coils the heat dissipates and the condenser fan removes the hot air.